jokull/awesome-reykjavik/docs/guides/international-schools.md

 There are two options for international grade school education in the capital area.
 For pre-bachelor entry into higher education MH provides a two year IB corriculum.

-Iceland has a ten year compulsary grade school level and then three at the pre-bachelor level ("menntaskóli"), which means people are at their 19th year when entering higher education.
-The pre-bachelor level was shortened form four years in 2015, with schools gradually complying.
+Iceland has a ten year compulsary grade school level and then three at the upper secondary level ("menntaskóli"), which means people are at their 19th year when entering higher education.
+The upper secondary level was shortened form four years in 2015, with schools gradually complying.

 ## International School of Iceland